28th October 2019

 How will Brexit affect my Energy Bills?

 It's time for something really special.
 That’s right, your energy supplier’s blog is delving into everyone’s favourite topic: Brexit!
 Please send all your 'thank-you' emails to firstname.lastname@example.org.

 Jokes aside, some people have been wondering what the UK’s departure from the EU could mean for energy prices.
-We don’t have all the answers while everything is still up in the air.
-With today’s news that the deadline has had an, erm, “flextention” (🤢) for another three months, Brexit chat isn’t going anywhere, any time soon.
-We reckon it’s worth letting you know what we do know already.
+While we don’t have all the answers, especially until a trade deal is agreed with the EU, we reckon it’s worth letting you know what we do know already.

 Here’s how Brexit could impact your energy bills over the long term.

 Your energy prices can be broken down into four main sections – wholesale costs, network costs, environmental obligations and ‘other costs’.

 Let’s take a look at how each of these costs could be affected by Brexit:

 |Other Costs (inc. VAT, systems, staff, bad debt)||15%||Unlikely|